Skip to main content

 If the termination is initiated by the employer before the employment contract concludes, it must be based on valid reasons such as physical or mental incapacity, professional inadequacy, or redundancy.
 The employer is obligated to furnish written reasons for dismissal.

-• Constraints on Termination: Certain restrictions limit terminations; employees cannot be dismissed during leaves, temporary disability, quarantine, or pregnancy if the employer was aware of the pregnancy.
+• Constraints on Termination: Certain restrictions limit terminations; employees cannot be dismissed during protected periods such as certain leave periods, temporary disability, quarantine, or pregnancy if the employer was aware of the pregnancy, except in cases expressly allowed by law.

 Work Permit in Romania

-It’s important to note that a work permit doesn’t confer general permission for employment in Romania; rather, it is specific to a single company (as requested by the employer) and a particular position.
-Should a foreign individual transition from one company to another, obtaining a new work permit is mandatory, even if the existing one is still valid.
+It’s important to note that a work permit does not confer general permission for employment in Romania.
+It is specific to a single employer and a particular position.
+If a foreign individual changes employer, a new work authorization or the relevant change-of-employer process is generally required under immigration law.

 Various types of work permits cater to distinct employment scenarios: